shovon/idempotent.js/README.md

 # Idempotent Operations for JavaScript Arrays and Objects

-By default, `Array.prototype`'s `push`, `pop`, `shift`, and `unshift` modify an array, which make for code that is very difficult to reason about.
-However, sometimes, you may want to perform an operation similar to `push`, `pop`, `shift`, or `unshift`.
+By default, `Array.prototype`'s `sort`, `push`, `pop`, `shift`, and `unshift` modify an array, which make for code that is very difficult to reason about.
+However, sometimes, you may want to perform an operation similar to `sort`, `push`, `pop`, `shift`, or `unshift`.
 That is, you supply the original array, and derive a new one with the aforementioned operation applied, without ever modifying the original one.
-To put it more succinctly, you want to apply a `push`, `pop`, `shift`, or `unshift` operation that is idempotent.
-Unfortunately, with what JavaScript offers, for just those four operations, there are a lot of boilerplate involved.
+To put it more succinctly, you want to apply a `sort`, `push`, `pop`, `shift`, or `unshift` operation that is idempotent.
+Unfortunately, with what JavaScript offers, for just those five operations, there are a lot of boilerplate involved.

-`idempotent.js` gives you the `push`, `pop`, `shift`, and `unshift` functions so that you can use an idempotent equivalent of those operations.
+`idempotent.js` gives you the `sort` `push`, `pop`, `shift`, and `unshift` functions so that you can use an idempotent equivalent of those operations.

 It also provides a `setKey` helper function to return an object with a supplied property name set.